auth0/Auth0.swift/README.md

 Back in Xcode, go to the **Info** tab of your application target settings.
 In the **URL Types** section, click the **＋** button to add a new entry.
 There, enter `auth0` into the **Identifier** field and `$(PRODUCT_BUNDLE_IDENTIFIER)` into the **URL Schemes** field.

-This registers your Bundle Identifer as a custom URL scheme, so the callback and logout URLs can reach your application.
+This registers your bundle identifer as a custom URL scheme, so the callback and logout URLs can reach your application.

 ### Web Auth Login (iOS / macOS)